PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 12:08:44
+Last updated: 2024-04-05 12:09:17
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring